irrdnet/irrd/docs/admins/availability-and-migration.rst

   in the configuration file.
 Any IP on this access list will receive full password hashes when doing NRTM requests.
 Other than that, NRTM works identical to filtered queries.
 Set this to the IPs of your standby instances.

+On the standby instance, you do not need any specific configuration.
+However, if you used previously imported `mntner` objects without full hashes on the standby, you need to do a full reload of the data on the standby to ensure it has full hashes for all objects.

 If you are migrating from a different IRR server, check that password hashes are not filtered.